davidrhoden/davidrhoden-basic-netlify/timeline/karaoke-new-zine-feb-25-2026.md

 title: "I made a new 'zine, Let's Go Karaoke 4: Karaoke Sketches Mar 2025 - Jan 2026."
 date: 2026-02-25T00:00:00
 excerpt: You can just ask me for one, or sign up for my newsletter.
-summary: You can just ask me for one, or sign up for my newsletter.
 image: /static/img/karaoke/karaoke-sketches-4-feb-25-2026.jpeg
 tags:
   - zines